DETAILED ACTION

 The claim limitations (output…data) are recited at a high level of generality without details of technical implementation and thus are insignificant extra solution activity.

-The additional element “one or more processors” is applied to perform the steps “determining…whether condition occurred”, determine …whether condition corresponds to an occurrence…”, “cause a second sensor to begin outputting …data” and “determine…whether crash of the vehicle occurred”) merely apply or generally link the one or more processors to analyze the data received from the first sensor and based on a condition being met cause at a high level additional data from a different sensor to be outputted for use in further analysis.
+The additional element “one or more processors” is applied to perform the steps “determining…whether condition occurred”, “determining …whether condition corresponds to an occurrence…”, “cause a second sensor to transition from de-activated state to an activated state to begin outputting …data” and “determine…whether crash of the vehicle occurred” based on sensor data and sensor data from predetermined amount of time, is merely apply or generally link the one or more processors to analyze the data received from the first sensor, second sensor and based on a condition being met cause at a high level additional data from a different sensor to be outputted for use in further analysis.

 The “sensors” and “one or more processors” as claimed are described in general terms with high level functions of “outputting data” and “determining whether conditions occurred”, “determining whether condition corresponds to an occurrence”, “determining whether crash has occurred” and “adjusting the analysis”.
 The additional step “cause …second sensor to begin outputting additional sensor data” is recited at a high level of generality lacking technical disclosure as to how the operation “causing a second sensor to begin outputting…data”.
 The limitation is so broad as to include manual or automated implementation of “cause a first sensor of a mobile computing device to output…data” and/or “causing a second sensor to …output[ting]…data”.